hatena/Hatena-Bookmark-iOS-SDK/README.md

 UIActivity is an iOS native sharing interface, available on iOS 6 or later.
 This SDK provides `HTBHatenaBookmarkActivity`.

+#### iPhone / iPod touch

+You can present a UIActivityViewController modally on iPhone or iPod touch.
 ```objc
 NSURL *URL = self.webView.request.URL;